United States Edition

 • Medium

 Try to plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Craigella is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-The USDA Hardiness Zones typically associated with Craigella are Zone 3 and Zone 14.
 Craigella requires a loamy soil with a ph of 5.5 - 7.5 - it grows best in weakly acidic soil to weakly alkaline soil.

 Growing Craigella from seed